Easy Marshmallow Popcorn Balls

 - Add colored M&Ms to the popcorn before adding the marshmallow and butter mixture to make seasonal or holiday-themed popcorn balls.
 Using Orange and Brown for Halloween, Red and Green for Christmas, or Pastel Colors for Spring and Easter are a few suggestions.

-- You can also mix flavored gelatin into the melted marshmallow mixture to both color and flavor your popcorn balls.
+- PRO-Tip: You can also mix flavored gelatin into the melted marshmallow mixture to both color and flavor your popcorn balls.

 Keep your popcorn balls in an airtight container for up to 3 days.
 You can also individually wrap them in plastic wrap.

 If you’re giving out popcorn balls for a party favor or Halloween treats, put them in cellophane bags or plastic wrap tied with festive ribbons.
 These can be packaged a day ahead of time.

 If your popcorn balls are dry, you may have too much popcorn for the amount of marshmallows and butter used as the “glue” to make the popcorn into balls.
 If you’re using an alternative recipe with butter, corn syrup, and sugar, the mixture may not have been cooked properly or was not cooled as directed before using.

 - 10 cups popcorn (may use 2 bags of microwave popcorn with a neutral flavor)